By Phillip Weiss and Teresa Edmondson

 And, we are adding one more question to the list:

-- What key relationships should I focus on developing in 2021, personal or professional?
+- What key relationships should I focus on developing in the new year, personal or professional?

 Let’s be honest, whether you’re leading at home or work, the quality of your relationships will impact the outcome of a project as well as your overall wellbeing.
 Period.
 You could be the smartest person at the table, but if you cannot effectively manage important relationships, you probably won’t get the results you’re looking for.